-To practise with a level of expertise required by a professional psychologist, psychologists must be able to understand and critically apply general psychological models and practice to specific fields.
-The practicum builds on the generalist skills and knowledge acquired in Practicum 1.
+To practise with a level of expertise required by a Clinical psychologist, psychologists must be able to understand and critically apply psychological models and practice to specific fields.
+This practicum builds on the generalist skills and knowledge acquired in earlier practicum courses to develop skills specific to the area of Clinical Psychology.
 It is anticipated that students will be capable of more independent work at this stage in their training and will self-manage the mandatory requirements for practice and supervision log books and placement reviews.

-The practicum course provides students with a structured situation in which to develop practical knowledge and skills within the psychology field.
-While the objectives are similar to Practicum 1, the level of independent practice and the application to specialist areas further challenges the student to broaden and diversify beyond their responsibilities in the first placement.
+This practicum course provides students with a structured situation in which to develop knowledge and skills within the Clinical psychology field.
+The level of independent practice and the application to specialist areas challenges the student to broaden and diversify beyond their responsibilities in the first placement.

-- formulate questions to guide further assessment and intervention;
+- Formulate effective questions to guide further assessment and intervention;

-- articulate the role of psychological interventions within an interprofessional team
+- Apply a working knowledge of the role of psychological interventions within an interprofessional context;

-- construct and present case reports in oral and written formats setting;
+- construct and present case reports in oral and written formats;

 - conduct insightful self-analysis of clinical intervention expertise.

 |1.||Specific goals for assessment and intervention skills to be arranged between the student and his or her supervisors according to the opportunities afforded at the practicum site.
 See additional guidelines in the Practicum Handbook||100.00|

 Text and materials required to be purchased or accessed